She asked me twice what I wanted for dinner, which really

 women could tell me what lay beneath his taciturn manner.

-people were there on my father’s side?
-How was I part of something so large and
+How was I part of something so established and expansive

-didn’t know it?
+and didn’t know it?

 “How far are we from the farm, Grandma?”
 Grand-ma, I